 Delivers a range of housing, building and procurement services for Queenslanders and encourages active lifestyles by providing recreational and sporting opportunities, and drives the government's priorities in technology, intellectual property and service delivery.

 Responsible for administering justice in Queensland and delivers services to ensure safe, fair and productive work environments which contribute to the social and economic wellbeing of Queenslanders.

 Local Government, Racing and Multicultural Affairs

 Responsible for local government, multicultural affairs, and racing.

 Enables the productive and responsible use of Queensland’s natural resources—water, land, mineral and energy resources—and provides a modernised natural resources business that will power-up regional Queensland.

 Responsible for the police service and Queensland Government Air Services.

-State Development, Manufacturing, Infrastructure and Planning
+State Development, Tourism and Innovation

 Transport and Main Roads